Southwest Territory: Indian hostilities

 In spite of these agreements, continued encroachment by settlers onto Indian lands prompted reprisals, which primarily came from hostile Chickamauga Cherokee and Creek Indians.
 The Spanish, who controlled Florida along the Gulf of Mexico coast and still disputed the southern borders of the United States, fifteen years after the end of the Revolutionary War, encouraged and armed the southern tribes.
 These attacks persisted throughout 1792 and 1793, with the Mero settlements bearing the brunt of the hostilities.
 Ziegler's Station near modern Hendersonville was destroyed, and Mero defenders had to rally to thwart a large invasion at Buchanan's Station near Nashville.
 In spite of growing impatience from frontiersmen, Secretary of War Knox refused to authorize an invasion of Indian territory.

-In September 1793, while Blount was away in Philadelphia, a large group of Cherokee invaders overran Cavet's Station west of Knoxville, and was planning to march on Knoxville before the invading force dissolved due to infighting among chiefs.
+In September 1793, while Blount was away in Philadelphia, a large group of Cherokee invaders overran Cavet's Station west of Knoxville, and were planning to march on Knoxville before the invading force dissolved due to infighting among chiefs.
 Territorial Secretary Daniel Smith, who was Acting Governor in Blount's absence, summoned the militia and ordered an invasion of Cherokee territory.
 Militia General Sevier led the militia south and destroyed several Chickamauga villages.
 While Blount supported Smith's decision, the invasion angered Knox, who refused to issue pay for the militiamen.
 In September 1794, Robertson, without authorization from Knox, dispatched a mounted American force under James Ore which destroyed the Chickamauga towns of Nickajack and Running Water.
 Robertson resigned as brigadier general shortly afterward.